emtenet/max-v-fuse-map/README.md

 This fuse enables that feedback.

+The feedback is __invered__, the LUT logic must take that into account.

 NOTE: The normal `data_c` selection can then only be used as a `s_load` source.

 ### `{lc(), output_local, lut}`